Everest Heli Photography Tour - 3 Days Itinerary and Cost

 Medical Assistance

-• First aid kits are provided, including an oximeter to check blood oxygen levels at high altitudes.
+• First Aid kits are provided, including an oximeter to check blood oxygen levels at high altitudes.

-• Arranging rescue operations in case of an emergency health condition. (funded by travel insurance)
+• Arranging rescue operations in case of an emergency health condition. (funded by travel insurance of the trekker)

-• Company's T-shirt and Cap before the trek.
+• Company's T-shirt and Cap before the tour.

-• At the end of your trip, we provide a farewell meal at a restaurant in the area.
+• At the end of your trip, you'll have a farewell meal at a restaurant in the area.
+At the farewell dinner after the Everest Heli Photography Tour—3 Days, we will give you a certificate of achievement for successful completion of the trek.

 Benefits

-• Free Excess luggage storage at The Everest Holiday store for the duration of the trek.
+• Free Excess luggage storage at The Everest Holiday store for the duration of the tour.

-• We will arrange a SIM Card for every individual trekker upon arrival in Kathmandu.
+• We will arrange a SIM Card for every individual trekker upon arrival in Kathmandu and teach them how to get budget internet packages and top up their services.

 Cost Excludes